Optimized 3D Gaussian Splatting using Coarse-to-Fine Image Frequency Modulation: Introduction

 \MethodName~improves the baseline 3DGS \cite{kerbl20233d}, achieving a 62\% reduction in Gaussian primitives, a 40\% decrease in GPU memory usage during training, and a 20\% speedup in optimization time.
 Our technique is highly modular and can be easily incorporated into most 3DGS-based pipelines with minimal modifications.
-Furthermore, we demonstrate its positive impact when integrated into advanced 3DGS methods such as MiniSplatting \cite{fang2024mini} and Taming3DGS \cite{mallick2024taming}, as well as other recent appraches \cite{papantonakis2024reducing,lee2023compact,girish2023eagles}.
-Due to the coarse-to-fine nature of our approach, it naturally produces level-of-detail representation as a byproduct, shown in Figure \ref{fig:teaser}.
+Furthermore, we demonstrate its positive impact when integrated into optimized 3DGS variants such as MiniSplatting \cite{fang2024mini} and Taming3DGS \cite{mallick2024taming}, as well as other recent appraches \cite{papantonakis2024reducing,lee2023compact,girish2024eagles}.
+Due to the coarse-to-fine nature of our approach, it naturally produces level-of-detail representation as a byproduct, shown in Figure \ref{fig:teaser}, which could have useful applications in foveated rendering, streaming applications and advanced storage mechanisms.
 To summarize, our key contributions are: \begin{itemize} \item We present \MethodName, a framework to minimize the number of Gaussian primitives in a 3DGS scene resulting in improved training speed, memory and storage requirements. \item We propose a coarse-to-fine optimization strategy that increases the size of the Gaussians at the start of optimization and then slowly breaks down the large coarse Gaussians in a controlled fashion leading to an improved Gaussian densification process. \item We demonstrate that \MethodName~can be seamlessly integrated into a wide range of existing 3DGS techniques minimizing the number of Gaussians used to represent the scene without sacrificing visual quality, and in most cases improving it.

-\end{itemize} \figureMethod
+\end{itemize}